MicrosoftDocs/cpp-docs.it-it/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parametri

-`func` Il predicato binario da negare.
+*Func* il predicato binario da negare.

 ### <a name="return-value"></a>Valore restituito